Image Best Practices

 Critical Images

-We recommend using native responsive images combined with the TwicPics API for images that are displayed at the top of the page.
+In case you're not using any JS framework client-side, we recommend using native responsive images combined with the TwicPics API for images that are displayed at the top of the page.
 The picture element with an img fallback is the best choice in this case.

 By writing API requests, you can easily create responsive variants of your images.